frivolas/MazeRunner/README.md

 By Oscar Frias - August 2016
 www.oscarfrias.com

 This is my Processing implementation for a depth-first recursive backtracker algorithm.
 It paints a grid of specific size and then carves a maze in it.
 The app finishes up by saving the image of the maze in a PDF file for you to print and play.
+The program then saves the maze as a JSON file to be called by the solver algorithm (Still on the works).

 __Based on:__
 - https://www.youtube.com/watch?v=HyK_Q5rrcr4